tak-bro/aicommit2/README.md

 ## Custom Prompt Template

-_aicommit2_ supports custom prompt templates through the `promptPath` option.
+_aicommit2_ supports custom prompt templates through the `systemPromptPath` option.
 This feature allows you to define your own prompt structure, giving you more control over the commit message generation process.

-### Using the promptPath Option
+### Using the systemPromptPath Option
 To use a custom prompt template, specify the path to your template file when running the tool:

 ```
 aicommit2 config set systemPromptPath="/path/to/user/prompt.txt"
 aicommit2 config set OPENAI.systemPromptPath="/path/to/another-prompt.txt"
 ```

+> For the above command, OpenAI uses the prompt in the `another-prompt.txt` file, and the rest of the model uses `prompt.txt`.

 ### Template Format